 - scanned copies of official transcripts from all universities you have attended, translated into English

 - evidence of English language proficiency if English is not your first language

 - a colour copy of the personal details page of your passport.

-If you do not meet the grade point average (GPA) requirement of 3.0 you must also submit:
+If you do not meet the academic requirement you must also submit:

 - a letter of recommendation from a member of the academic staff at your institution

 - a statement from you on why your average does not accurately reflect your academic ability and your motivations for study abroad.